MiguelCastillo/hash.route.js/README.md

 How do events work?
 ====

 When route listeners for <code>enter</code> and <code>change</code> are registered, logic for matching the route pattern is executed.
-If a match occurs, an init event is immediately executed with the correspoding matching results.
+If a match occurs, the newly resgistered <code>enter</code> or <code>change</code> handler will get an event of type <code>init</vode> with the correspoding matching results.
 Any further changes that still match the pattern will trigger a <code>change</code> event.
-When a route transitions from matching to not matching, a <code>leave</code> is triggered, which is generally a good spot to ungerister listeners.
+When a route transitions from matching to not matching, a <code>leave</code> is triggered, which is generally a good spot to ungerister listeners and/or do any necessary clean up work.

 Install